mindspore-ai/docs/docs/mindspore/programming_guide/source_en/augmentation.md

 - `fill_value`: fill value used in the constant fill mode.
 - `padding_mode`: padding mode.

-The following example uses a sequential sampler to load the CIFAR-10 dataset [1], randomly crops the loaded image to 10 in both length and width, outputs the image shapes and labels before and after cropping, and displays the cropped image.
+The following example uses a sequential sampler to load the [CIFAR-10 dataset[1]](#references), randomly crops the loaded image to 10 in both length and width, outputs the image shapes and labels before and after cropping, and displays the cropped image.

 Download [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz) and decompress it to the specified path, execute the following command: